FionnT/Electron-light-db/README.md

     }, force);

-#### We can pass a JSON blob into a key name, and it's objects will be merged, retaining any other existing keys:
+##### We can pass a JSON blob into a key name, and it's objects will be merged, overwriting passed keys, but retaining any other existing keys:

     db.set('screen', {"width" : 1200, "height": 1200});